Macumbafeh/PersonalResourceDisplay/README.md

 # PersonalResourceDisplay
-3.3.5 version of Personal ResourceDisplay extracted from Kpack You can move the bars with alt + left click and drag
+3.3.5 version of Personal ResourceDisplay extracted from Kpack.

+You can move the bars with alt + left click and drag

 # Commands